karisuchy/surfs_up/README.md

 ## Overview

-Develop a plan to move to Hawii and open a Surf n' Shake Shop that will serve surf boards and ice cream to locals and tourists.
+Develop a plan to move to [which island?]
+Hawii and open a Surf n' Shake Shop that will serve surf boards and ice cream to locals and tourists.
 In addition to using my personal savings, I will need investor backing.
 I have already developed a business plan and am now analyzing the weather to

 ## Resources